OpenStuder/OpenStuder.github.io/websocket.md

 ### Data log access

-<p>The gateway can be configured to log selected proprties at configurable intervals.
+<p>The gateway can be configured to log selected properties at configurable intervals.
 The <strong class="request">READ DATALOG</strong> message can be used to retrieve logged data of a property
-from the gateway.</p>
+from the gateway or the list of properties that are logged.</p>

 <div class="ws-api-doc request">
     <button class="accordion-toggle">READ DATALOG</button>
     <div class="accordion-content" hidden>
         <p>
-            The <strong>READ DATALOG</strong> message is send to the gateway to retrieve all or a subset of logged data of a given property.
+            The <strong>READ DATALOG</strong> message is send to the gateway to retrieve all or a subset of logged data of a given property or the list of properties that are actually logged.
         </p>
         <h6>headers</h6>
         <table>